Travel to Portugal during Covid-19: What you need to know before you go

 What's the Covid situation?

-Portugal has had over 972,000 cases and 17,378 deaths as of August 3.
-The 17,348 new cases registered in the week leading up to August 3 are a far cry from the record 86,389 in one week of January 2021, but cases are rising -- both new infections and deaths are at a four-month high, according to the government.
+The 15,962 new cases registered in the week leading up to August 13 are a far cry from the record 86,389 in one week of January 2021, but cases are rising -- both new infections and deaths are at a four-month high, according to the government.

+As of August 13, over 13 million vaccine doses have been administered in Portugal and over 63% of the population has been fully vaccinated.

 What can visitors expect?

 Face masks are mandatory on public transport.
 Passengers must sit in the back seats only of taxis.
 If renting cars, vehicles with more than five seats have a capacity limit of two thirds, unless travelers belong to the same household.

 Groups in restaurants and bars are limited to six inside and 10 outside, while cultural facilities are capped at 66% capacity.
 Alcohol cannot be sold in service areas or gas stations.

 You must present an EU Covid Digital Certificate or a negative test when checking in to accommodation, eating inside restaurants on Friday nights, weekends and public holidays, and entering spas, casinos and exercise classes.
 PCR tests within 72 hours or antigen tests within 24 hours and certified by a medical professional are acceptable.
 Children under 12 are exempt.